-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-SCHEDULE 14A (Rule 14a-101)
+Washington, DC 20549

-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION
+SCHEDULE 14A

+(Rule 14a-101)

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant \boxtimes Filed by Registra a Party other than the Check the appropriate box: Preliminary Proxy Statem ent Confidential, for Use of the ne Commission Only (as permitted by Rule 14a-6(e)(2)) X] Definitive Proxy Statemen nt Definitive Additional Mar terials Soliciting Material Pursua ant to §240.14a-12 PROPHASE LABS, INC. (Name of Registrant as Specified in Its Charter) Payme nt of Filing Fee (Check th e appropriate box): X] No fee required.
-Fee computed on table be low per Exchange Act Rules 14a-6(i)(1) and 0-11. ((1) Title of each class of securities to which transaction applies: ((2) Aggregate number of securities to which transaction applies: (· / underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount e is calculated and state how it was determined): ((4) Proposed maximum a ggregate value of transaction: ((5) Total fee paid: Fee paid previously with preliminary materials: (the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the eviously.
-Identify the previous filing by registration statement number, or the Form or Schedule and ((1) Amount Previously Pa aid: ((2) Form, Schedule or Re gistration Statement No.: ((3) Filing Party: ((4) Date Filed:
+Filed by the Registrant

+Filed by a Pa rty other than the Registrant [] Check the ap propriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to §240.14a-12 PROPHASE LABS, INC. (Name of Registrant as Specified in Its Charter) Payment of F iling Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: † [] Fee paid previously with preliminary materials: [] Check be previous ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-April 3, 2013
+April 21, 2016